MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/cloudbluepsa.md

     ![Screenshot of the Expand Data Column dialog.](./media/cloudbluepsa/expand-1.png)

 7. Expand the **Column1.1** column.
-This time, on the list of columns all the grid columns included in the filter are displayed.
+This time, on the list of columns, all the grid columns included in the filter are displayed.
 Select as many columns as required, and then select **OK**.
 All the selected data is now displayed, and can be reshaped and used to create reports as required.

     ![Screenshot showing the expanded Data Column1.1.](./media/cloudbluepsa/expand-1-1.png)